 Ensure that your landing page corresponds to your target keyword and that the CTA on the landing page attracts visitors into the sales funnel.
-Here, you must have a solid sales strategy to retain potential customers and eventually increase sales.
+You must have a solid sales strategy to retain potential customers and increase sales.

-Also, maintaining your quality score will encourage Google to reward your brand with discounted average CPC and higher rankings in search results.
-So, always make sure that your target keywords, Google Ads campaign, landing page- all of these factors correspond to each other.
+Also, maintaining your quality score will encourage Google to reward your brand with a discounted average cost per click and higher rankings in Google Search results.
+So, ensure that your target keywords, Google Ads campaign and landing page correspond.

 How Do You Calculate Google Ads Budget?

 Budgeting is vital for any organisation to function smoothly.
-Thus, it is imperative to start with a plan that will keep your expenses in check while ensuring a solid investment for higher ROI.
+Thus, starting with a plan to keep your expenses in check while ensuring a solid investment for higher ROI is imperative.

 1. Estimate The Initial Budget

-The first step is to determine the amount of money you’re ready to spend on Google Ads.
-This requires a lot of keyword research and an understanding of your organisational goals.
-From forming a marketing strategy to choosing the suitable KPI (key performance indicator)- all of these factors should be considered carefully to create a starting budget.
+The first step is determining how much you’re ready to spend on Google Ads.
+A budget requires a lot of keyword research and an understanding of your organisational goals.
+From forming a marketing strategy to choosing the suitable KPI (key performance indicator) — all of these factors should be considered carefully to create a starting budget.

 A. Google Ads And Your Current Marketing Strategy

 If your business has already established itself online, you need not worry about leads.
-But if you’re the new kid in town, you might have to resort to marketing channels like Facebook ads, SEO optimisation, PR, referrals, and so on.
+But if you’re the new kid in town, you might have to resort to marketing channels like Facebook ads, SEO optimisation, PR, referrals, etc.